FuncPipe: A Pipelined Serverless Framework for Fast and Cost-efficient Training of Deep Learning Models: Background

 \subsection{Serverless Computing}

 Serverless computing provides a new paradigm for deploying applications.
-To use serverless computing on major platforms such as AWS Lambda~\cite{aws_lambda}, users upload their applications as stateless serverless functions and need to configure the functions with the proper amount of resources.
-Serverless users can execute the functions and obtain the computation results without having to manage the underlying computation resources such as VMs.
-The task of resource configuration in today's serverless platforms amounts to deciding the memory allocation; given an memory allocation, other resources like CPU and network bandwidth are allocated proportionally.
-Further, users are charged proportional to the allocated memory and the actual runtime of their program.
+To use serverless computing on major platforms such as AWS Lambda~\cite{aws_lambda}, users upload their applications (including code and dependencies) and execute them as stateless serverless functions.
+Though serverless users can execute the functions and obtain the computation results without managing the underlying computing infrastructures, users need to configure the functions with the proper amount of resources.
+The task of resource configuration in today's serverless platforms amounts to deciding the memory allocation; given a memory allocation, other resources like CPU and network bandwidth are allocated accordingly by the cloud providers.
+Further, users are charged proportionally to the allocated memory and the actual runtime of their applications.

-Serverless computing makes it easy to trigger many instances of the same serverless function (up to thousands) concurrently; each function instance is often ready to run within seconds or even milliseconds depending on the cold-start~\cite{cold_start1, cold_start2}.
-Serverless provides the true \emph{pay-as-you-go} pricing models and has garnered high interests from both industry and academia~\cite{serverless_application1, serverless_application2, serverless_application3, serverless_application4} to run event-driven workloads such as in-memory caching~\cite{Wang2020-to,Romero2021-ly,llama} and workloads that benefit from high degree of parallelism including distributed training~\cite{siren,cirrus,lambdadnn, lambdaml}.
-In this work, we are interested in extending serverless computing's benefits toward fast and low-cost distributed training of deep learning models.
+Serverless computing makes it easy to launch many instances of the same serverless function (up to thousands) concurrently; each function instance is often ready to run within seconds or even milliseconds~\cite{cold_start1, cold_start2}.
+Serverless provides the true \emph{pay-as-you-go} pricing models and has garnered interests from both industry and academia~\cite{serverless_application1, serverless_application2, serverless_application3, serverless_application4} to run event-driven workloads such as in-memory caching~\cite{Wang2020-to,Romero2021-ly,llama} and workloads that benefit from a high degree of parallelism, including distributed training~\cite{siren,cirrus,lambdadnn, lambdaml}.
+While prior work focuses on \emph{enabling} distributed DL training on the serverless platforms, this work improves the training speed and cost-efficiency with approaches including pipelining and co-optimization of model partition and resource allocation.